 Such baroque Lullist visions were parodied, half a century later, by Jonathan Swift in a chapter of Gulliver’s Travels (see p.
 XX, fig. 6 in this volume).
 The Grand Academy of Lagado runs a Lullist machine in the form of a “frame” that mechanically shuffles letter combinations so that “the most ignorant Person at a reasonable Charge, and with a little bodily Labour, may write Books in Philosophy, Poetry, Politicks, Law, Mathematicks and Theology, without the least Assistance from Genius or Study.”[7]
 Lullism also provided the model for Jorge Luis Borges’s twentieth-century fantastic short story The Library of Babel, the ultimate library containing books with every possible letter combination whose structure can only be grasped through “combinatorial analysis.”[8]

 The automated “artes” and machine-generated knowledge imagined by Kuhlmann and other Lullists have striking parallels with today’s automation and artificial intelligence (AI) visions.[9]
 With all necessary caution in the comparison of two different historical eras, it seems fair to say that the techno-epistemological breakthrough envisioned by Kuhlmann is analogous to the so-called “technological singularity,” the eclipse of human intelligence through computers envisioned by today’s most optimistic AI advocates.
-The singularity discourse, most prominently represented by engineer Ray Kurzweil and Google’s Singularity University, conversely bears traits of evangelical, apocalyptic Christianity that was Kuhlmann’s religion and gospel.
+The Singularity discourse, most prominently represented by engineer Ray Kurzweil and Google’s Singularity University, conversely bears traits of evangelical, apocalyptic Christianity that was Kuhlmann’s religion and gospel.
 Kuhlmann ended his life as a wandering prophet and self-styled “son of the son of God” who was burned at the stake for heresy.
 Kurzweil advocated his technological singularity hypothesis in a book with the telling eschatological title The Singularity Is Near: When Humans Transcend Biology.[10]
-The singularity movement has often been likened to an evangelical cult both by religion scholars and in newss media.[11]
+The Singularity movement has often been likened to an evangelical cult both by journalists and religion scholars.[11]

-While the singularity movement remains closely tied to “The Californian Ideology”[12] of Silicon Valley and its Internet corporations, it has relatives in left-wing counterculture and political activism that advocates “total automation” as way out of wage work and capitalism.
-(Both the singularity movement and contemporary post-work movements were influenced by the same 1960s counterculture; this will be discussed later.)
+While the Singularity movement remains closely tied to “The Californian Ideology”[12] of Silicon Valley and its Internet corporations, it has relatives in left-wing counterculture and political activism that advocate “total automation” as way out of wage work and capitalism.
+(Both the Singularity movement and contemporary post-work movements were influenced by the same 1960s counterculture; this will be discussed later.)
 For Alex Williams and Nick Srnicek, who became known as the authors of the 2013 #ACCELERATE MANIFESTO for an Accelerationist Politics, “[t]he newest wave of automation is creating the possibility for huge swathes of boring and demeaning work to be permanently eliminated.”[13]
 This hypothesis leads to the central thesis of their book Inventing the Future: Postcapitalism and a World Without Work: “Many of the classic demands of the left – for less work, for an end to scarcity, for economic democracy, for the production of socially useful goods, and for the liberation of humanity – are materially more achievable than at any other point in history.”[14]

 The book, however, lacks a genuine investigation or proofs of its sweeping technological claims and conducts no in-depth analysis of the actual possibilities and limitations of current technology.
 Instead, it winds up with the dogma that “[f]ull automation is something that can and should be achieved, regardless of whether it is yet being carried out.”[15]